 The Maryland legislature has passed a revolutionary piece of legislation aimed at transforming the state’s education system— the Blueprint for Maryland’s Future.
 The legislation was informed by research conducted by NCEE on the policies and practices of top-performing education systems.
-Now, Maryland’s General Assembly can confirm its embrace of the Blueprint by overriding the Governor’s veto when it reconvenes.
 The process Maryland used provides a model for other states interested in building an education system that matches the best in the world on student achievement, equity and efficiency.

 For years, Maryland maintained a national reputation for having a high-performing education system.
 In 2002, the state legislature made major investments in education funding based on recommendations produced by the Thornton Commission.
 In 2016, the Maryland legislature established the Commission on Innovation and Excellence in Education to review and revise that funding formula and make policy recommendations that would enable Maryland’s students to perform at the level of students in the best-performing systems in the world.